wp-plugins/editorial-calendar/readme.txt

 == Screenshots ==

+1. The calendar integrates seamlessly into the WordPress administrator console
-1. See all of your posts and when they'll be published.
+2. See the big picture with a view of all your posts and when they'll be published.
-2. Get more information and edit post titles right in the calendar.
-3. Drag and drop posts to easily change dates and arrange your calendar.
+3. Drag and drop posts to easily change dates and take control of your blog.
+4. Create and schedule new posts in one simple step.

 == Changelog ==